-For basic internet browsing and listening to music, a 15 Mbps or 30 Mbps plan is sufficient.
-If your household includes four or fewer people, the minimum 15 Mbps will be enough for browsing and music streaming.
+For basic internet browsing and listening to music, a 15 Mbps or 30 Mbps DSL plan is sufficient.
+If your household includes four or fewer people, the 30 Mbps plan will usually be enough for browsing and music streaming.

 If you play games online or connect gaming consoles to the internet, you might need higher speeds.
-If you have one gaming console, a 30 Mbps plan is enough.
-However, if you have multiple gamers or people who are gaming and streaming at the same time, then you may need to step up to the HyperLink 80 or 100 plans.
+If you have one gaming console, a 100 Mbps plan is enough.
+However, if you are a gamer or have people gaming and streaming at the same time, then you may need to step up to the HyperLink 300 or 1000 plans.

-Businesses with multiple users who need reliable connections and speed may also wish to choose the HyperLink 100, 200, or 1 Gbps plans.
+Businesses with multiple users who need reliable connections and speed may also wish to choose the HyperLink 2 Gbps or 5 Gbps plans.

 EarthLink prices may vary by location and plan type.